 Improve all areas of your diving skills down to 30 meters (100 feet).

-If you loved your Open Water Diver course and are eager to learn more and want to dive deeper, consider the PADI Advanced Open Water Diver course.
-This higher certification level allows you to dive down to 30 meters (100 feet)!
-The 2 to 3 day (depending on how many dives you do a day) course requires five different adventure dives, including navigation, a deep dive, and three additional specialities you can select with your instructor.
+If you loved your Open Water Diver course and are eager to learn more or want to dive deeper, consider the PADI Advanced Open Water Diver course.
+This higher certification level allows you to dive down to 30 meters/100 feet!
+The two to three day (depending on how many dives you do a day) course requires five different Adventure Dives, including navigation, a deep dive, and three additional specialities you can select with your instructor.
 These could include fish identification, night diving, drift diving, peak performance buoyancy, altitude diving, drysuit diving, and more.

 To summarize the PADI Advanced Open Water Diver course:

-• Ideal for those looking to improve in ALL areas of knowledge and diving
+- Ideal for those looking to improve in ALL areas of knowledge and diving skills

 Minimum Age: 12 years old (or 10 for the Junior Advanced Open Water Diver course)